Here is the schedule for the 2022-23 English Football League Cup, also known as the…

 Confused already?
 Let’s sort through it.

 (You can skip ahead to the bottom line here.)

 In England, there is a pyramid of leagues with hundreds of clubs.
 The top four leagues contain 92 fully professional outfits; these four are the Premier League plus the three levels of the English Football League: The Championship, League One, and League Two.
-Below all of this lies a level of chaos and obscurity that I have barely begun to understand, despite attending more than 50 soccer games around the country.
+Below all of this lies a level of chaos and obscurity that we have barely begun to understand, despite attending more than 100 soccer games around the country.